Holiday Storytelling Guide: We have no idea what the future holds, connect deeply this holiday.

 Set a timer and pass it around the table as people share, so the person sharing is in charge of wrapping up their story.
 Make sure the timer volume is up.

 Hi!
-We are Heather Box and Julian Mocine-McQueen (and that is our baby Roman in the middle).
+We are Heather Box and Julian Mocine-McQueen (and that is our kid Roman in the middle).
 We are the founders of the Million Person Project and we made this guide for you based off our book, How Your Story Sets You Free.
 If you want more storytelling tools and tips, get your copy.